flleaf/wallpaper-randomizer/README.md

 # wallpaper-randomizer

-A ~~very messy~~ Termux project for applying random image in the chosen folder as a phone wallpaper
+A Termux project for applying random image in the chosen folder as a phone wallpaper

 ## Installation